Fictizia/Curso-Node.js-para-desarrolladores-Front-end_ed1/fictiziaformacion/PRACTICE.md

 2. Separate your web server application in different modules:
  * A server module for your server functionality.
  * A router module for your router configuration and methods.
+ * A request handling module that's linked to our router and handles non existing routes to a 404 message page.
+3. Create different routes for our server application:
+ * Define routes that will interact with our filesystem module, so that you can show our web app content, and use it to configure our `manifest.appcache` file.
+ * Create the routes that you think are needed for the preview file and build file actions.

 ## To be determined